 - Scoop the tempeh out of the oil with a heat-proof spatula and leave to drain on some paper.

 - Fry for a few minutes while you stir regularly.
-The ketjap will become very sticky and will from a glossy layer around the pieces of tempeh.
+The ketjap will become very sticky and will form a glossy layer around the pieces of tempeh.

 - Scoop the tempeh out of the pan and serve immediately.
 This tempeh goes well with rice and veggies.